ModDota/moddota.github.io/_articles/abilities/lua-item-tutorial.md

 ## The End

 That is end of this tutorial.
-If you have requests concerning this tutorial or improvements/corrections please comment bellow.<br />
 You can find this and other lua items and abilities from my Dota2Overflow github repo.<br />
 https://github.com/DrTeaSpoon/Dota2Overflow